World Vision Helps Families Space Pregnancies for Child Survival

 October 12, 2015

 by Kathy Erb

 The Christian humanitarian organization World Vision began integrating healthy timing and spacing of pregnancies (family planning) into its maternal and child health programs after analyzing evidence showing the link between pregnancy spacing and child survival.
-Here, Adrienne Allison, MPH, Senior Technical Advisor for Family Planning and Reproductive Health at World Vision explains what integration means and the compelling evidence that led the organization to make that change.
+Here, Adrienne Allison, MPA, Senior Technical Advisor for Family Planning and Reproductive Health at World Vision explains what integration means and the compelling evidence that led the organization to make that change.

 Can you explain your role at World Vision?

 Currently I provide direct technical support for grants funded by the Bill & Melinda Gates Foundation, The John Templeton Foundation and USAID.
 I also work with World Vision International in developing maternal and child health (MCH) guidelines that include Healthy Timing and Spacing of Pregnancy and Family Planning (HTSP/FP).
 To date, World Vision MCH programs in at least 21 countries include HTSP/FP.

 What is World Vision’s main goal with respect to children?

 World Vision’s main goal is to improve the well-being of children and families so they can enjoy the fullness of life.

 World Vision has been helping families space the births of their children through what you call “healthy timing and spacing of pregnancies.”
 Why would a Christian organization focused on helping children work with women on timing their pregnancies?